 - 2 teaspoons salt

-1. Combine the sugar, cream of tartar, and agave in a large saucepan and place on high heat.
-You can stir the mixture to incorporate, but once bubble begin to appear around the edge of the pan, do not stir anymore.
+1. Combine the sugar, cream of tartar and agave in a large saucepan and place on high heat.
+Stir the mixture to incorporate, but once bubbles begin to appear around the edge of the pan, do not stir anymore.

 2. As the mixture boils, use a damp pastry brush to remove any sugar crystals from the sides of the pot.

-3. While the mixture is boiling, combine the cream, milk, butter, vanilla, and salt in a small saucepan and heat until it just starts to boil; remove from the heat.
+3. While the mixture is boiling, combine the cream, milk, butter, vanilla and salt in a small saucepan.
+Heat until it just starts to boil; remove from heat.

-4. Once the sugar and agave mixture has reached the desired color (it should be a nice deep, golden brown), remove from heat and add small amounts of the milk mixture while whisking.
+4. Once the sugar mixture has reached the desired color (it should be a deep golden brown), remove from heat and add small amounts of the milk mixture while whisking.
 Adding the milk will cause the caramel to boil up high because of the temperature change, so go very slowly, adding very small amounts.

-5. When the milk mixture is all incorporated, let the caramel cool in the pot for 30 minutes, then transfer it to a storage container.
+5. When the milk mixture is fully incorporated, let the caramel cool in the pot for 30 minutes.
+Transfer to a storage container.